-2021 is a great year for CPUs, as both Intel and AMD are making highly efficient and competitive processors for gaming.
+This year is great for CPUs, as both Intel and AMD are making highly efficient and competitive processors for gaming.
 On the contrary, it’s a very bad time for GPUs as the global market pricing is going up day by day.
-CPU is the brain of a computer, and whether you play games or do creative works, a powerful processor is a must.
+CPU is the brain of a computer, and whether you play games or do creative work, a powerful processor is a must.
 A high-performance processor is needed to have a stable and bottleneck-free computer.
-If you are a PC-gamer and planning to upgrade your computer’s processor, then this content will help you get the best processor for gaming.
+If you are a PC gamer and planning to upgrade your computer’s processor, then this content will help you get the best processor for gaming.

 Essential Shopping Tips